Gas Fireplace Repair – My Main Burner Flame Will Not Turn On

 Next, we should double check the wiring to make sure we have the right wall switch.
 We should just see two thin wires attached to the switch:

 If you are unsure, you can always turn off the circuit breaker for the room and make sure the power is turned off.
-You can also buy a voltage tester to find out if there is power present.
+You can also purchase a voltage tester to find out if there is power present.

 Next, we want to unscrew the next two screws that hold the switch itself onto the receptacle box:

 Once they have been unscrewed enough you should be able to pull the switch right out of the box.
 You want to be able to pull it out enough so that you can access the two wires on the side of the switch.

 Now you’ll want to unscrew the screws that the wires are attached to.
 Again, you only need to unscrew them enough to be able to pull the wires off.

 Once you have the wires removed from the wall switch itself, all we are going to do is touch the wires together.
 This is basically just bypassing the wall switch and if the fireplace comes on, this should tell us right away that the old wall switch is bad.
 If it is bad you should replace it with any single pole wall switch (you can buy these here or pick these up at any home improvement or hardware store).
 You’ll probably want to bring the old wall switch with so that you can stick with the same color and that it will match with the rest of the house:

 If your fireplace still does not come on by bypassing the wall switch, the next step is what we call “jumping the valve”.
 To do this, you will just need to take a wire (a paperclip works great) and complete the connecting between the TH and TP/TH terminals on the valve.